Logo

 Will converting to JPEG reduce my image quality?+

-What does the quality slider do?+
+What does the quality slider actually do?+

-Can I convert multiple images at once?+
+Can I convert 100 images at the same time?+

-Is there a file size limit?+
+Is there a file size limit for uploads?+

 Advertisement